mwcproject/docs/guides/receive_http_ngrok_qt-wallet.md

 # Receive via HTTP with ngrok using a QT Wallet
 **To receive payment via HTTP, you need to configure your HTTP(S) payment address.
 For it, you have 3 options listed below : HTTP(S) address with Ngrok (recommended for beginners), HTTP(S) address with NAT or HTTP(S) address with Double-NAT.** That will allow every user to receive MWCs by HTTP(S) payment address.
 The most recommended and easiest way to configure the HTTP(S) address for new user is the Ngrok software.
 Moreover, by using Ngrok you will not reveal your ip to the sender, so the Double-Nat isn't needed anymore as long as you use the ngrok HTTP(S) address.

+WARNING: Please note that ngrok is a third party service and you are trusting them.
+They will be able to see the amounts you are transferring and possibly even replace your slate file with thier own file.
+Alternatively you can use port forwarding if you don't want to use ngrok.

 ## Contents :
   * [Requirements](#requirements)